CYBER SECURITY: NON-PROFIT

 - Lost productivity due to downtime or system performance

 - Lost revenue due to system availability problems

 - Cost of repair to network & forensics to determine root causes

 - Technical support to restore systems

 - Compliance and regulatory failure costs.

 Find an Insurance Carrier that Provides More than Just Coverage

-POWERNET will work with Directors and the Board to help you be proactive against your cyber security risks.
-POWERNET has both hourly and retainer contract rates, and as we said, it is rated at 50% of our normal rates.
-If you are interested in our services, feel free to call us at our offices at 256-489-8425 with the type of service you need, or just fill out this form.
+POWERNET will work with owners and executive teams to help you be proactive against your cyber security risks.
+POWERNET has both hourly and retainer contract rates, if you are interested in our services, feel free to call us at our offices at 256-489-8425 with the type of service you need, or just fill out this form.